 Public Programs are offered free of charge to the regional South Florida community, during JAHLIT's annual conference in Miami Beach, with underwriting and support from The Betsy-South Beach and PG Family Foundation.

 Once a year, JAHLIT Symposium convenes for a program of scholarly presentation, private and public events, and networking.
-With support from The Betsy Hotel, the annual JAHLIT Conference hosts a series of public programs that are always free and open to the public, including salons, readings, and cultural celebrations – all in association with The Betsy Writer's Room.
+With support from The Betsy, the annual JAHLIT Conference hosts a series of public programs that are always free and open to the public, including salons, readings, and cultural celebrations – all in association with The Betsy Writer's Room.

 Check this website regularly for future symposia information, special announcements, as well as proposal and registration forms.